Caramelized Onion In The Slow Cooker Or Crock Pot

 Categories: Dinner, Side Dishes, Dairy, Vegetables, Onions, 5 Ingredients Or Less, Budget-Friendly, Easy/Beginner Cooking, Freezer (OAMC), Make-Ahead, Small Batch Cooking, Sunday Dinner, Slow Cooker, Gluten-Free, Low Carbohydrate, Low Cholesterol, No Eggs, Non-Dairy, Sugar-Free, Vegetarian, Oil, Butter/Margarine more

-"I got this recipe from a girlfriends which she had passed down to her from her grandmother who originally did in a cast iron pot and in a slow oven but my girlfriend adapted it from the slow cooker."
+"I got this recipe from a girlfriends which she had passed down to her from her grandmother who originally did it in a cast iron pot/pan and in a slow oven but my girlfriend adapted it for the slow cooker."

 - Serving Size: 1 (42.9 g)

 - Saturated Fat - 0.4 g

 - Dietary Fiber - 0.7 g

 - Calcium - 9.3 mg

 - Iron - 0.1 mg

 - Thiamin - 0 mg

 Peel and thinly slice all of the onion into half moons and transfer all the onions to the slow cooker/crock Pot (4 - 6 quart size) and it should be half to three-quarters full.